eparadis/portfolio/content/portfolio/plant_prototype.md

 The resulting video (above) was shown to great enthusiasm in the final meeting of the course.

 ## Reflection / Retrospective
-- what went well
+- What went well
-    - creating the video took about as much time as had estimated from experience: 1 hour of production for each minute of video
+    - Creating the video took about as much time as had estimated from experience: 1 hour of production for each minute of video
-    - I got full points on the assignment
-    - the hotglue and paper method of construction was both fast and durable
+    - The hotglue and paper method of construction was both fast and durable
-- what didn't work
+- What didn't work
-    - the lack of any labels made it unclear what functions did what
+    - The lack of any labels made it unclear what functions did what
-- what I'd change next time
+- What I'd change next time
     - In a full UCD project, the many features of this prototype would be tested separately.
 They may, for example, not all be enabled at once so that each interaction could be validated separately.
 <!--
 - what I enjoyed